mauricioscastro/rlmdb/README.md

 at hand like jgroups-raft, kafka and bookkeeper I will give bookkeeper a go and put these 3 together to be used in basex-lmdb.

+the wrapper classes will be oriented to lmdb. first because the [related project](https://github.com/mauricioscastro/basex-lmdb)
+(running isolated) was developed first with lmdb in mind only and second because leveldb role here is of a auxiliary write cache.

 in this case I will have leveldb bufering single inserts and small sized write batches and also to avoid stale reads while replicating through bookkeeper ledgers. this will be done for basex-lmdb specifically, the idea follows in a simple draft image.